naorlivne/spotinst_kubernetes_cluster_autoscaler/README.md

 kubectl apply -f https://raw.githubusercontent.com/naorlivne/spotinst_kubernetes_cluster_autoscaler/master/kubernetes_in_cluster_example_config/with_rbac.yaml
 ```

-Be aware that at minimum you will need to change the values of `SPOTINST_TOKEN` & `ELASTIGROUP_ID` envvars to your own spotinst token & elastigroup ID
+Be aware that at minimum you will need to change the values of `SPOTINST_TOKEN`, `SPOTINST_ACCOUNT` & `ELASTIGROUP_ID` envvars to your own spotinst token & elastigroup ID

 ### without RBAC configured